 Δv5.3×10259.11×10315.8×105 m/s\Delta v \gtrsim \frac{5.3 \times 10^{-25}}{9.11 \times 10^{-31}} \approx 5.8 \times 10^5\ \mathrm{m/s}

-That last step depends on the nonrelativistic approximation.
-Even with that condition stated, the physical point is clear: once a particle is confined to a tiny region, its motion cannot remain arbitrarily well-defined.
+That last step depends on the nonrelativistic approximation, but the physical point stands: once a particle is confined to a tiny region, its motion cannot remain arbitrarily well-defined.

-• Treating Δx\Delta x and Δp\Delta p as human measurement mistakes rather than state-dependent spreads.
+Step 2 — misreading the deltas.
+Treating Δx\Delta x and Δp\Delta p as human measurement mistakes rather than state-dependent spreads is the most common error.
+The principle is about the statistical structure of a quantum state.

-• Thinking the principle says position and momentum can never be measured at all.
+Over-reading the result.
+The principle does not say position and momentum can never be measured, nor that a well-localized particle has no momentum.
 It says their spreads cannot both be made arbitrarily small in the same state.
+Leaning on classical intuition while missing the wave-packet picture is the deeper trap.

 Need help with a problem?